wcmc-its/ReCiter/README.md

 1. Install `Java JDK 8` from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.
 2. Download `Eclipse Luna` from http://eclipse.org/downloads/.
 3. Follow the instructions here (http://www.vogella.com/tutorials/EclipseGit/article.html) to install `EGit` for `Eclipse`.
 4. Install `Maven Integration for Eclipse` in Eclipse Marketplace (https://marketplace.eclipse.org/content/maven-integration-eclipse-luna).
+(As of 9-24-15, `Maven Integration for Eclipse` was the most recent version available for Eclipse Mars.)
-5.Use the `git clone` command to clone a copy of ReCiter in an empty directory: Using the command line, navigate to the directory in which you wish to install ReCiter, then type git clone https://github.com/wcmc-its/ReCiter.git
+5. Use the `git clone` command to clone a copy of ReCiter in an empty directory: Using the command line, navigate to the directory in which you wish to install ReCiter, then type git clone https://github.com/wcmc-its/ReCiter.git
 6. Open `Eclipse`, go to `File` -> `New` -> `Java Project` -> Enter `Project name` -> Uncheck `Use default location` -> `Browse` to the location of the cloned ReCiter project -> Identify the parent folder of the cloned ReCiter project, `ReCiter` -> `Finish`.
 7. Unzip `data.7z` and place the resulting `data` folder in the project's `ReCiter` directory
 8. Right-click the project in Eclipse and select `refresh`